Code-Institute-Submissions/flux-time/README.md

 1. Learning details about what the product and service does.
 2. Seeing examples of other companies that use the product to build trust and credibility.
-3. Understanding the cost and differences beteen price plans.
+3. Understanding the cost and differences between price plans.
 4. A form to help get acces to the product.
 5. A contact form if the vistor has any questions.

 All of the information is presented on one page without the need to click to additonal pages.